U.S. Route 15: North Carolina

-US 15-401 continues to Laurinburg, at which US 401 splits off and US 15 runs concurrent with US 501.
-US 1 briefly merges with US 15-501 through Aberdeen and Sanford.
-The route continues north of Sanford with NC 87 towards Pittsboro.
-Past Pittsboro, US 15-501 goes toward Chapel Hill and skirts around the southeastern edge of the city and then across I-40 to Durham.
-(Prior to the construction of the Chapel Hill bypass, US 15 ran through Chapel Hill, and as of 2018 there is a "Jefferson Davis Highway" marker on Franklin Street, Chapel Hill's main street.)
-Here US 15-501 splits into Business and Bypass routes.
-Before US 15 Business and Bypass highways rejoin on the other side of Durham, I-85 merges into US 15 Business.
-Then I-85/US 15 go north.
+US 15/US 401 continues to Laurinburg, at which US 401 splits off and US 15 runs concurrent with US 501.
+US 1 briefly merges with US 15/US 501 through Aberdeen and Sanford.
+The route continues north of Sanford with North Carolina Highway 87 toward Pittsboro.
+Past Pittsboro, US 15/US 501 goes toward Chapel Hill and skirts around the southeastern edge of the city and then across I-40 to Durham.
+(Prior to the construction of the Chapel Hill bypass, US 15 ran through Chapel Hill, and, as of 2018, there is a "Jefferson Davis Highway" marker on Franklin Street, Chapel Hill's main street.)
+Here, US 15 Business (US 15 Bus.)/US 501 Bus. split from US 15/US 501.
+Before the business routes rejoin on the other side of Durham, I-85 merges into US 15 Bus.
+Then, I-85/US 15 go north.
 Right after crossing Falls Lake at exit 186, US 15 splits off to the east.
 US 15 runs parallel to I-85, going through the city of Creedmoor.
-It then crosses back over I-85, goes through the city of Oxford, on through Bullock, and then to the N.C.-Virginia state line.
+It then crosses back over I-85, goes through the city of Oxford, on through Bullock, and then to the North Carolina–Virginia state line.

 Virginia

 Virginia's section of US 15 starts in Mecklenburg County.
-Not far from the state line, it crosses a narrow finger of the John H. Kerr Reservoir.
-The highway goes through the town of Clarksville and merges very briefly with US 58/VA 49 and then crosses over the main body of Lake Kerr.
+Not far from the state line, it crosses a narrow finger of Kerr Lake.
+The highway goes through the town of Clarksville and merges very briefly with US 58/State Route 49 (SR 49) and then crosses over the main body of Kerr Lake.
 US 15 continues a little ways and merges with US 360.
 The two highways go on to the town of Keysville.
 After Keysville, US 15 branches off and goes to the town of Farmville.
 After a brief merge with US 460, US 15 goes through the towns of Dillwyn, New Canton (on the James River), Fork Union, and Palmyra before crossing I-64 at Zion Crossroads.
-After passing the interstate, US 15 goes through the towns of Gordonsville (with a quick merge with US 33) and Orange, and then on to Culpeper.
-After Culpeper US 15 runs concurrent with US 29.
-In Warrenton they briefly merge with US 17.
-South of Gainesville US 15 breaks off and crosses I-66.
-From there it goes on to Leesburg and then to the state line.
+After passing the Interstate, US 15 goes through the towns of Gordonsville (with a quick merge with US 33) and Orange, and then on to Culpeper.
+After Culpeper, US 15 runs concurrent with US 29.
+In Warrenton, they briefly merge with US 17.
+South of Gainesville, US 15 breaks off and crosses I-66.
+From there, it goes on to Leesburg and then to the state line.

 Maryland

 US 15 starts in Maryland at Point of Rocks, crossing the Potomac River and then merges into US 340 just south of Frederick.
 In Frederick, US 40 merges with US 15 for a very short distance.
-From there US 15 goes through Thurmont and on to the Maryland/Pennsylvania border.
+From there, US 15 goes through Thurmont and on to the Maryland–Pennsylvania border.